Authors of section

 Using a distractor

-The proximal Schanz screw must be proximal and sufficiently posterior to avoid blocking the nail.
+The proximal Schanz screw must be sufficiently posterior to avoid blocking the nail.
 Place it parallel to the tibial plateau to aid proximal fracture alignment.
 The distractor’s distal pin should be outside the intended nail location, posteriorly in the distal tibia, or in the talus.

 Using a distractor